Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-Best 4-Day Singapore Itinerary for a Memorable Trip
+Best 4-Day Singapore Itinerary (After Visiting 9 Times)

 • It’s hot all-year round.
-Don’t pack jackets, wear light clothes and good walking shoes.
+Don’t pack heavy jackets; wear light clothes and good walking shoes.

 • Most MRT subway stations have escalators but some stations are huge and transfers will take a bit of walking.